Hawaii's governor warns that scores more people could be found dead following wildfires on Maui

 Hawaii’s governor warns that scores more people could be found dead following wildfires on Maui

-LAHAINA, Hawaii (AP) — Hawaii’s governor warned that scores more people could be found dead following ferocious wildfires on Maui, as search and rescue crews scoured neighborhoods street by street and prepared to comb through buildings charred by flames that galloped a mile a minute.
+LAHAINA, Hawaii (AP) — Hawaii’s governor warned that scores more people could be found dead following the Maui wildfires as search crews go street by street through neighborhoods where the flames galloped as fast as a mile a minute across the landscape.

-The blazes, which consumed most of the historic town of Lahaina, are already the deadliest in the U.S. in more than a century, with a toll of 96.
-Two fires have not yet been completely contained, according to an update from Maui County late Sunday.
+The blazes that consumed most of the historic town of Lahaina, are already the deadliest in the U.S. in more than a century, with a death toll of at least 96.

 “We are prepared for many tragic stories,” Gov. Josh Green told “CBS Mornings” in a recorded interview that was aired Monday.
 “They will find 10 to 20 people per day, probably, until they finish.
 And it’s probably going to take 10 days.
 It’s impossible to guess, really.”

-As cell phone service has slowly been restored, Green had said that the number of people missing dropped to about 1,300 from over 2,000.
+As cellphone service has slowly been restored, the number of people missing dropped to about 1,300 from over 2,000, Green said.

-Twenty cadaver dogs and dozens of people are making their way through blocks reduced to ash.
+Twenty cadaver dogs and dozens of searchers are making their way through blocks reduced to ash.

 Such crews had covered just 3% of the search area, Maui Police Chief John Pelletier said Saturday.

 The blaze that swept into centuries-old Lahaina nearly a week ago destroyed nearly every building in the town of 13,000, leaving a grid of gray rubble wedged between the blue ocean and lush green slopes.
-That fire has been 85% contained, according to the county, while the Upcountry fire has been 60% contained.
+That fire has been 85% contained, according to the county.
+Another blaze known as the Upcountry fire has been 60% contained, officials said.

-“There’s very little left there,” Green said about Lahaina in a video update Sunday, adding that “an estimated value of $5.6 billion has gone away.”
+“There’s very little left there,” Green said of Lahaina in a video update Sunday, adding that “an estimated value of $5.6 billion has gone away.”

 Even where the fire has retreated, authorities have warned that toxic byproducts may remain, including in drinking water, after the flames spewed poisonous fumes.
-And many people simply have no home to return to — so authorities plan to house them in hotels and vacation rentals.
+And many people simply have no home to return to.
+Authorities plan to house them in hotels and vacation rentals.

+Many people have gathered at the War Memorial Gymnasium in Wailuku, which has been serving as a shelter.
+Among the visitors was Oprah Winfrey, who told Hawaii News Now that she has delivered personal hygiene products, towels and water in recent days.

+Winfrey, a part-time Maui resident, warned that news crews will eventually depart from the destruction, and the world will move on.
+But she said that “we’re all still going to be here trying to figure out what is the best way to rebuild … I will be here for the long haul, doing what I can.”

 The cause of the wildfires is under investigation, and Green said authorities would also examine their response.
 One fire, for instance, was thought to be out but later flared again.
 Before the blaze engulfed Lahaina, Maui County officials also failed to activate sirens that would have warned the entire population and instead relied on social media posts.